Cincinnati-Design-LAB/architour/src/content/buildings/hyatt-regency-hotel.md

 style: International
 interior_accessibility: The lobby and public circulation zones are open the the public.
 architect: RTKL
-significance: >-
+---

 The curved south façade of the building gives panoramic river views to more hotel rooms.
----